nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/tools.rst

 ``zap-generate`` command
 ------------------------

-A Matter application requires data model C++ files generated from the project :file`.zap` file.
+A Matter application requires data model C++ files generated from the project :file:`.zap` file.
 To generate the files, you can use the ``zap-generate`` Matter west command.

 If you do not provide an output directory as an argument, the command will create and use a :file:`zap-generated/` directory within the directory containing the source :file:`.zap` file.